Kenjin32icon/Data-analysis--free-codecamp/Classes/4. How to use Jupyter Notebooks Intro/notes.md

 we are not directly looking at the data like in tableau, excel and not scalable for large scale data jupyter notebook provides a refernce of the data making it you as commanda asking questions with a view of how the data looks like

+It is made up of cells which can be of three types
+1. markdown cell
+2. code cell
+3. raw cell
+and everything is done in those cells you can use python or any other programming language

  ** Question**
  What is not allowed in a Jupyter Notebook's cell?
     - Markdown